learn-co-curriculum/dsc-welchs-ttest-lab/README.md

 where $\bar{X_i}$ , $s_i$, and $N_i$ are the sample mean, sample variance, and sample size, respectively, for sample i.

 Write a function for calculatying Welch's t-statistic using two samples a, and b.
 To help, 2 potential samples are defined below.

+> **Important Note**: While the formula does not indicate it, it is appropriate to take the absolute value of the t-value.

 ```python